ow wide do you want? The Sigma 10-20mm f/3.5 EX DC HSM ultra wide-angle zoom is very wide, very fast, and very good.

 Physical dimensions of the lens are relatively compact at 3.5 inches long and a diameter of about 3.5 inches.
 Though compact, it feels substantial with a weight of just a tad over a pound, 18.3 ounces.
 A filter diameter of 82mm means you’ll have to use some large polarizers, but the front element doesn’t move during focusing, eliminating that minor annoyance.

 Specifications are necessary to consider, but what’s really on your mind is how sharp it is.
-Performance is actually very good.
+Performance on the Sigma 10-20mm f/3.5 EX DC HSM is actually very good.
 Wide open, corners and edges are a little soft and show some light falloff, but that improves stopped down two f-stops or so.
 There is hardly any distortion, except at the widest end, and even that is minimal considering how extremely wide this lens is.

 Other optical problems like color fringing and flare or ghosting are surprisingly well managed.
 Ultra wide angle zooms have come a long way.
 Special construction features like ELD extraordinary low dispersion (ELD) and special low dispersion (SLD) glass elements, several aspherical elements, and multi-coated optics make this lens a solid performer.